 Instructions

-• Add the apple slices, orange slices, whole cranberries and cinnamon sticks to a large pitcher (at least 90-ounce capacity).
+- Add the apple slices, orange slices, whole cranberries, and cinnamon sticks to a large pitcher.
+You want at least a 90-ounce capacity pitcher.

-• Pour the apple cider, white wine, and Fireball over the fruit, then stir to combine.
+- Pour the apple cider, white wine, and Fireball over the fruit.
+Stir to combine.

-• Stir in the ginger ale just before serving.
+- Stir in the ginger ale just before you are serving.

 Notes

-• Fresh apple cider, whether plain or spiced, will yield the best flavor for this sangria.
+- Fresh apple cider, whether plain or spiced, gives the best flavor for this sangria.

-• Fresh or frozen whole cranberries work well in this recipe.
-If frozen, they can be added straight to the pitcher without thawing.
+- Fresh or frozen whole cranberries both work well here.
+If using frozen, you can add them straight to the pitcher without thawing.

 Leave a Comment